-Another unique feature of these boilers is the venting options.
+Another unique feature with these boilers is the venting options.
 The blower motor is designed to not only bring combustion air into the burner assembly but also vent the residual products out of the building.
 Most of the "mod/con" boiler manufacturers have approved their boilers to use several different vent materials.
 They are approved to be vented with PVC, CPVC, polypropylene and stainless steel vent pipe.

-Each manufacturer provides very detailed instructions on the dos and don'ts of how to properly vent their boilers.
+Each manufacturer provides very detailed instructions on the "Dos and Don'ts" on how to properly vent their boilers.
 Following these instructions is critical to allow the boilers to operate efficiently.
-Of course, all of this piping needs to be sealed tight to meet the venting codes.
+Of course all of this piping needs to be sealed tight to meet the venting codes.